Privy (pronounced priv-ee)

 Looking the other way while the Supreme Leader is engaged.

 Within the borders of the DPRK, the logistics are simpler, the Supreme Leader always provided with a portable privy for his exclusive use, at all times under military guard to ensure no others intrude.
-It's believed that whenever he leaves the privy, recalling an old DPRK adversary, he utters the words "I shall return".
+It's believed whenever he leaves the privy, recalling an old DPRK adversary, he utters the words "I shall return".

 No comments: